tonytins/cu/src/characters/neutral.md

 ## Casey Brothers
 ### Anthony

-Anthony is a blue fennec that is interested in electronics, model railroading and comics.
+Anthony is a fennec with blue fur that is interested in electronics, model railroading and comics.
 He is a kipomito with a preference to more feminine bottoms, and prefers to be called "Anton".
 Anthony has cybernetic arms based on Synth technology that's normally covered by synthetic skin and fur.
 He wears a green skirt, black crop top and purple leg warmers.

 - Anthony has an affinity for coffee and often treats it like Wine.
 - Anthony personally calls himself "Anton."